 KAUFMAN: But she and many others believe that for technology-based industries to really blossom, some public policies need to change.
 They advocate more generous tax credits for firms doing research and development, and they want to see more emphasis on science and math education.
 Rob Atkinson, president of the Information Technology and Innovation Foundation, suggests we think back to what worked well in the 1990s.

-Mr. ROB ATKINSON (President, Information Technology and Innovation Foundation): One of the nice things about the 90s was we had this virtuous cycle, if you will.
+ROB ATKINSON: One of the nice things about the 90s was we had this virtuous cycle, if you will.
 We had investment related innovation, which related to more demand; more people wanted to go in the field, we had more investment.
 We need to get back to that.